Julienmj/UNIASSIST/README.md

 A comprehensive web-based university management system that connects students and teachers in one unified platform.

-It is built with modern Vue.js for a seamless educational experience.
+It is built with modern Vue.js for a seamless educational e

 ## � Live Demo